fortinetdev/terraform-provider-fortios/website/docs/r/fortios_switchcontroller_managedswitch.html.markdown

 * `mirror` - Configuration method to edit FortiSwitch packet mirror.
 The structure of `mirror` block is documented below.
 * `static_mac` - Configuration method to edit FortiSwitch Static and Sticky MAC.
 The structure of `static_mac` block is documented below.
 * `custom_command` - Configuration method to edit FortiSwitch commands to be pushed to this FortiSwitch device upon rebooting the FortiGate switch controller or the FortiSwitch.
 The structure of `custom_command` block is documented below.
+* `dhcp_snooping_static_client` - Configure FortiSwitch DHCP snooping static clients.
+The structure of `dhcp_snooping_static_client` block is documented below.
 * `igmp_snooping` - Configure FortiSwitch IGMP snooping global settings.
 The structure of `igmp_snooping` block is documented below.
 * `n802_1x_settings` - Configuration method to edit FortiSwitch 802.1X global settings.
 The structure of `n802_1x_settings` block is documented below.
 * `dynamic_sort_subtable` - Sort sub-tables, please do not set this parameter when configuring static sub-tables.
 Options: [ false, true, natural, alphabetical ]. false: Default value, do not sort tables; true/natural: sort tables in natural order.
 For example: [ a10, a2 ] --> [ a2, a10 ]; alphabetical: sort tables in alphabetical order.
 For example: [ a10, a2 ] --> [ a10, a2 ].
+* `get_all_tables` - Get all sub-tables including unconfigured tables.
+Do not set this variable to true if you configure sub-table in another resource, otherwish conflicts and overwrite will occur.
+Options: [ false, true ]. false: Default value, do not get unconfigured tables; true: get all tables including unconfigured tables.
 * `vdomparam` - Specifies the vdom to which the resource will be applied when the FortiGate unit is running in VDOM mode.
 Only one vdom can be specified.
 If you want to inherit the vdom configuration of the provider, please do not set this parameter.

 The `ports` block supports: